Probabilistic quantum algorithm for Lyapunov equations and matrix inversion: Introduction

-In contrast to previous work, here we are interested in generating quantum states proportional to the solution of the matrix equation, \ie{} $\rho \propto X$.
+In contrast to previous work, here we want to produce quantum states proportional to the solution of the matrix equation, \ie\ $\rho \propto X$.
+This is interesting because, in general, a state and a block encoding for the same piece of data provide incomparable computational resources.
+We prove this in Appendix~\ref{app:incompatibility} by adapting a result from Ref.~\cite{Somma_2025}.
 Our algorithm builds on the work by~\citet{zhang2023dissipative}.
-Their algorithm generates states via a stochastic process $\Set{\rho_t}$ which depends on the outcomes of both a classical coin flip and a quantum measurement of an ancilla register.
+Their algorithm generates states via a stochastic process $\Set{\rho_t}$, which depends on the outcomes of both a classical coin flip and a quantum measurement of an ancilla register.
 Coin flips determine whether the process stops, while measurements determine whether the desired completely positive (CP) map $\mathcal{E}$ acting on the main register is correctly implemented.
 The stopped process generates states proportional to $\sum_{k=0}^\infty c_k \mathcal{E}^k(\frac{I}{N})$ in expectation, where $c_k$ depends on the coin-flip probabilities $\Set{r_j}_{j=0}^k$ for all $k$ and $\mathcal{E}^k$ means applying $\mathcal{E}$ $k$ times.
 For a suitable choice of $\mathcal{E}$ and $\Set{r_k}$, this process returns an approximate quantum Gibbs state in expectation.